nobodyscripts/LeafBlowerScript/Readme.md

 - GUI
   - Added second col for mine view to help those on lower resolutions
+  - Added options to control Debug and Verbose in general settings

 - Mine
   - Modified brew travel to be more stable.